panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 * `return` keyword
 * or even curly braces `{ }`.

 Let's explore how to make arrow functions concise and straightforward to read.
-Plus I'll describe some tricky shortening cases to be aware of.
+Plus you'll find some tricky shortening cases to be aware of.

-## 1. Full syntax
+## 1. Basic syntax

 An arrow function declaration in its full version consists of: